Rangers International F.C.

-Rangers International Football Club, commonly known as Enugu Rangers, is a Nigerian professional association football team.
-They are based in Enugu and play their home games at the Nnamdi Azikiwe Stadium.
-Enugu Rangers are one of the three oldest clubs in Nigeria since their formation in 1970, the other two being Bendel Insurance and Kano Pillars.
+Rangers International Football Club, commonly known as Enugu Rangers, is a Nigerian professional association football club founded in 1970.
+Based in Enugu, the team plays its home games at the Nnamdi Azikiwe Stadium.

-They are the only Nigerian team never to have been relegated from the Nigeria Premier League.
+Rangers are one of the oldest clubs in Nigeria and are the only club never to have been relegated from the Nigeria Premier League.
+Established after the Nigerian Civil War, they quickly became successful, winning multiple league and FA Cup titles in the 1970s and 1980s.

+Internationally, Rangers reached the finals of the African Cup of Champions Clubs in 1975 and won the African Cup Winners’ Cup in 1977.
+More recently, they secured league titles in 2016 and 2024.
+The club is nicknamed the Flying Antelopes and maintains a passionate 10 million fan base.

 History

 The 1970s

-Enugu Rangers were founded in 1970 and won a nationally organised tournament which allowed them to qualify for the 1971 African Cup of Champions Clubs.
-Rangers first international tournament ended in defeat in the quarterfinal rounds, losing 0–3 on aggregate to ASEC Mimosas.
+Enugu Rangers won a nationally organized tournament in 1970 which allowed them to qualify for the 1971 African Cup of Champions Clubs.
+Rangers lost in the quarterfinal 0–3 on aggregate to ASEC Mimosas.

-They almost achieved instant success in the cup as well, making the final of the first Nigerian FA Cup in 1971, but losing 2–1 to Shooting Stars F.C.
+In the same year, they almost achieved domestic success in the Nigerian FA Cup cup as well, but lost the final 2–1 to Shooting Stars F.C.

-After winning the 1974 double, including a 2–0 cup final win over Mighty Jets, the Enugu players were given promotions at the Nigerian Sports Council and cars.
+After winning the 1974 double, including a 2–0 cup final win over Mighty Jets, the Enugu players were given cars and promotions at the Nigerian Sports Council.

-Rangers lost the 1975 African Cup of Champions Clubs to Guinea's Hafia FC, earning left-back Silvanus Okpalla the nickname "Hafia" for his poor play in the final.
+Rangers lost the 1975 African Cup of Champions Clubs to Guinea's Hafia FC, earning left-back Silvanus Okpala the nickname "Hafia" for his poor play in the final.
 Enugu had overturned a 3–1 defeat in Egypt in the semifinal to qualify for the final.
 Founding Ranger Ernest Ufele retired after the defeat.

-International success finally came in 1977.
-The club, now managed by their first-ever captain Godwin Achebe, had lost several players to Ibo state when the new jurisdiction was created in 1976.
-In the quarterfinals, they were held to a goalless draw at home by defensively minded ASF Police of Dakar.
-Twenty minutes into the second half, Rangers took the lead, silencing the Senegal stadium, and won the game 2–1.
-After the game ended, Nigerian press noted the team was beaten by Senegalese fans, including three stabbed Rangers players.
+In 1977, the club, now managed by their first-ever captain, Godwin Achebe, faced ASF Police of Dakar in the quarterfinals.
+Held to a goalless draw at home, Rangers took the lead twenty minutes into the second half of the away leg, silencing the Senegal stadium, and eventually winning the match 2–1.
+After the game ended, team members were physically assaulted by Senegalese fans, according to Nigerian press reports, and three were stabbed.
 A military plane was flown to Dakar to evacuate the victors.

-The 1977 semi-finals set up one of the greatest ties in Nigerian football history as Enugu were drawn against Shooting Stars.
+The 1977 semi-finals set up one of the greatest ties in Nigerian football history as Rangers were drawn against Shooting Stars.
 Rangers would go on to defeat Canon Yaounde 5–2 on aggregate in the final, including a 4–1 win on Nigerian soil.